hanspr/ThunderTray/README.md

 # ThunderTray

 This is not an extension
-It mimics Minimize to Tray, but the application runs external to Thunderbird
+It mimics Minimize to Tray, but the application runs external to Thunderbird.
+It has been developed to be as an alternative to disabled Tray Extensions on Thunderbird 60.
+It can be easily installed and removed from the system.

 ## Getting Started